abogutz/WHAM/README.md

 ## Installation

-WHAM was originally developed on a Compute Canada (SLURM) cluster, but it now runs anywhere via conda.
-Install all dependencies into an isolated environment:
+Install all dependencies into an isolated environment using conda:

 ```bash
 git clone <this-repo-url> WHAM